The STDyn-SLAM: A stereo vision and semantic segmentation approach for SLAM in dynamic outdoor environments: Experiments

 \section{Experiments}

 In this section, we test our algorithm STDyn-SLAM in real-time scenes under the KITTI datasets.
-The experiments of our system were compared to other state-of-art systems to evaluate the 3D reconstruction and the odometry.
+Our system's experiments were compared to other state-of-art systems to evaluate the 3D reconstruction and the odometry.
 The results of the 3D map were qualitatively measured because of the nature of the experiment.
 We employ the Absolute Pose Error (APE) metric for the odometry.